 Roanoke Catholic’s Upper School (Grades 8-12) strives to instill in our students a lifelong commitment to learning, to Christian values, and to community service.
 Our fundamental task is the education of the whole person, blending learning with faith and faith with daily life.

-Our Upper School operates a seven-period day from 8:00 AM to 3:00 PM.
-Students must enroll in a minimum of six, optimally seven, classes.
+Our Upper School operates on an eight-period day from 7:45 AM to 3:00 PM.
+Students must enroll in a minimum of six, optimally, all eight, classes.

 |English||Mathematics||Sciences||Social Sciences||Theology||Fine Arts, Career & Technical|